 Penland scholarships are funded by auctions of student and instructor work, annual giving, targeted foundation requests, and endowments that provide a permanent source of scholarship support.
 See a full list of scholarships and their generous donors here.

-Current K-12 teachers, college, university, and community college faculty, as well as residents of several local counties in North Carolina and Tennessee who take unfilled spaces in Penland summer classes and fall/spring one-week classes two weeks or less before the class begins receive half-price tuition.
-Standby discounts are available for fall and spring eight-week classes thirty days before the classes begin.
+Current K-12 teachers, college, university, and community college faculty, as well as residents of several local counties in North Carolina and Tennessee who take unfilled spaces in Penland workshops four weeks or less before the class begins receive half-price tuition.
 Standby information is here.